SBB RABDe 500: Design

 In 2015–2016, eighteen trainsets were adapted for operation in the Gotthard Base Tunnel.
 Changes included improved fire detection equipment, cab signaling upgrades, and improvements to heating and cooling.
-This was a temporary measure until newer non-tilting trains SBB RABe 501 Giruno trains became available.
+This was a temporary measure until newer non-tilting trains SBB RABe 501 (Giruno) trains became available.

 Naming

-All forty-four RABDe 500 trains are named after famous Swiss scholars, artists, writers, politicians, engineers, and architects.
+All forty-four RABDe 500 trains are named, mostly after famous Swiss scholars, artists, writers, politicians, engineers, and architects.
 Each train bears the portrait of its namesake, painted by Bernese painter Martin Fivian, in the third car (first class and restaurant).